Formate: Formate esters

 In laboratory, formate esters can be used to produce pure carbon monoxide.

-Formic acid is used for many applications in industry.
+Reaction with phosphorus pentachloride does not chlorolyze the ester bond, instead forming an (unusual) dichloromethyl ether.

 Formate esters often are fragrant or have distinctive odors.
 Compared to the more common acetate esters, formate esters are less commonly used commercially because they are less stable.
 Ethyl formate is found in some confectionaries.